New York Post: Content, coverage, and criticism

 The Post has been criticized since the beginning of Murdoch's ownership for sensationalism, blatant advocacy, and conservative bias.
 In 1980, the Columbia Journalism Review stated that the "New York Post is no longer merely a journalistic problem.
 It is a social problem—a force for evil."
-The Post has been accused of contorting its news coverage to suit Murdoch's business needs, in particular avoiding subjects which could be unflattering to the government of the People's Republic of China, where Murdoch has invested heavily in satellite television.
+In 2007, former Page Six reporter Ian Spiegelman alleged that the Post's Page Six section had shaped its coverage to suit Murdoch's business needs, including by suppressing unfavorable stories about the Clintons and the government of the People's Republic of China, where Murdoch has invested heavily in satellite television.
+The Post rejected the allegations as false.

 In a 2019 article in The New Yorker, Ken Auletta wrote that Murdoch "doesn't hesitate to use the Post to belittle his business opponents", and went on to say that Murdoch's support for Edward I. Koch while he was running for mayor of New York "spilled over onto the news pages of the Post, with the paper regularly publishing glowing stories about Koch and sometimes savage accounts of his four primary opponents."

 According to The New York Times, Ronald Reagan's campaign team credited Murdoch and the Post for his victory in New York in the 1980 U.S. presidential election.
 Reagan later "waived a prohibition against owning a television station and a newspaper in the same market", allowing Murdoch to continue to control the New York Post and The Boston Herald while expanding into television.

 In 1997, Post executive editor Steven D. Cuozzo responded to criticism by saying that the Post "broke the elitist media stranglehold on the national agenda."
 In a 2004 survey conducted by Pace University, the Post was rated the least-credible major news outlet in New York, and the only news outlet to receive more responses calling it "not credible" than credible (44% not credible to 39% credible).

 The Post commonly publishes news reports based entirely on reporting from other sources without independent corroboration.
 In January 2021, the paper forbade the use of CNN, MSNBC, The Washington Post, and The New York Times as sole sources for such stories.
 Susan Mulcahy and Frank DiGiacomo's 2024 history was titled "Paper of Wreckage" after staffers' nickname for the Post, which was a pun on the term "paper of record".

+Sports coverage

+The Post has gained notoriety over the years for its sports coverage.
+In contrast to the Daily News, the Post has been known to retain longstanding writers for decades.
+Writers like Steve Serby (since 1972) and Phil Mushnick (1973) have spent almost their entire careers with the paper.